Andrew Giffin's art can be found in homes and corporate collections worldwide.

 Andrew has also created specialized set work and art for several movies.
 Read the story of the portrait of James Brolin that Andrew was asked to do for the movie Marriage of Convenience starring Brolin and Jane Seymour.
 Another movie that Andrew did art for was A Woman's a Helluva Thing starring Angus Macfayden, Penelope Ann Miller, Ann-Margaret, Kathryn Harrold, directed by Karen Leigh Hopkins.
-Additionally, Andrew created art for Woman Wanted starring and directed by Kiefer Sutherland.
+In addition, Andrew created art for Woman Wanted starring and directed by Kiefer Sutherland.

 Read about these and other stories in the Movie Art section.

 I am an artist deeply influenced by my natural surroundings.
 Originally from the Maritimes, I moved to the province of Manitoba in 1981.
 I left behind a world whose intimate coastlines, rolling hills and meandering streams gave way to a boundless prairiescape with impossibly immense skies, and a northern wilderness with mile upon mile of sprawling lakes and primal forest.

 When I tackle a landscape painting today, my aim is to communicate not just the physical detail, but the atmospheric elements, the hidden forces that permeate the land and air and determine the quality of light, and our emotional response to the subject.
 A good landscape rendering is an environmental snapshot, a captured moment conveying palpable hints of an actual place in a specific time.
 The hour of the day, the temperature, even moisture levels, should the theory be as readable to the viewer as the depicted topographical detail.